 - Most importantly, be open to all their questions.
 These are difficult issues, and it is essential that your children feel comfortable discussing them with the adults in their lives.
 If we make them feel that they cannot ask questions, already difficult issues will become traumatic.
 Please be open to discussing what they have heard in class and listening to their feelings.
 Don't be surprised if one of the feelings they express is anger. - Try to keep your answers age-appropriate.
 Remember that we are not trying to upset our children or to make them cry.
 Remember also that it is not necessary for children to know the whole story at every age.
-They will learn the whole story eventually. - You may find that some of the questions they ask do not have age-appropriate answers.
-(For example, they may have heard something from older students.)
+They will learn the whole story eventually. - You may find that some of the questions they ask do not have age-appropriate answers (for example, they may have heard something from older students).
 The best way to deal with this is to answer the questions with short, flat answers (for example, "Yes, that's true").
 These types of answers, if delivered in a flat tone of voice, tend to discourage further questions.
 It is important to always answer the questions, however, and to not give the children the idea that they have brought up something that is shameful or is too scary to discuss. - With younger children, try to maintain some safety nets.
-Here are some examples of how to help children maintain a feeling of safety while discussing the Holocaust, depending on the age of the children: - ★ The stories we tell the younger students are about survivors the children in these stories survived these experiences and grew up.
-Most are grandparents now. - ★ This happened a long time ago, in a faraway land. - ★ The children in the stories for the younger students (Grades K-4) still had intact, loving families. - ★ Even the children on the Kindertransport or living in the ghetto (Grades 5-6) had parents who loved them, even if they had to send them away.
+Here are some examples of how to help children maintain a feeling of safety while discussing the Holocaust, depending on the age of the children: - ★ All the children in the stories for the elementary schoolers survived: most are grandparents now. - ★ This happened a long time ago, in a faraway land. - ★ The children in the stories for the younger students (grades K-4) still had intact, loving families. - ★ Even the children on the Kindertransport or living in the ghetto (grades 5-6) had parents who loved them, even if they had to send them away.